kk2453/banking-application/README.md

-java spring boot and usring MySQL as the database
+java spring boot and using MySQL as the database
 <br>
 didn't implement jwt security so the project isn't exactly finished but all the other stuff is up and running without any errors
 <br>